maurice/advent-of-code/README.md

-# aoc-rust-2023
+# Advent of Code

-Advent of Code 2023 in Rust 🎄
+Advent of Code 🎄 in Rust 🦀

 ## What's this?

-My own solutions to [Advent Of Code 2023 puzzles][aoc_2023] in Rust.
+My own solutions to [Advent Of Code puzzles][aoc] in Rust.

 ## My approach